Debugger

 Planes

-The Plane Viewer lets you visualize the different planes entirely as well as the information about the current scroll position.
+The Plane Viewer lets you visualize the different planes in their entirety, as well as the current scroll position.
+You can view a single plane at a time based on the selected value.

 Debugger Log

-The Debugger Log show cases the log produced by the engine as well as the log you send with the Log Message event.
+The Debugger Log showcases the log produced by the engine as well as the log you send with the Log Message event.

 Layers